Troels Bech: Biography

 In 2000, he became the manager of Superliga club Odense BK, which he guided to the 2002 Danish Cup trophy.
 He moved back to FCM in 2002, and managed the club to the 2003 Danish Cup final.
 He was fired by FCM in December 2003, due to bad results.
 He had another stint as Odense manager from 2004 to 2005, before he was signed as manager of Esbjerg fB in October 2005, effective from January 2006.

 After a series of disappointing results in the Danish Superliga and after being allowed to leave the club to enter talks with SK Brann, Bech resigned on November 16, 2008.

 December 2008 Bech was appointed manager of Danish club Silkeborg IF from January 2009 after the club had sacked former manager Peder Knudsen due to disappointing results.

 Bech was announced as new manager of Odense Boldklub at the beginning of the 2012-13 Danish Superliga season.
 He was sacked on 30 September 2014 following a poor start to the 2014-15 season.

 On 19 June 2015, Troels Bech was hired as sports director for Brøndby IF.
 He worked in this capacity until 31 December 2018 and decided to take a hiatus from football in 2019.

 In June 2020 he was announced as manager of struggling Esbjerg fB in the Danish Superliga on a contract running for the rest of the season.

+In May 2024 he was announced as sports director of Odense Boldklub, two days after their relegation from the Danish Superliga.